tazjin/kontemplate/docs/resource-sets.md

 This makes it easy to organise different resource sets as "groups" to include / exclude them collectively during runs.

 This field is **optional**.

+### `helper`

+The `helper` field specifies additional templates to load when rendering the final ResourceSet template file.

+This fields allow you to `define` named golang template and include them with `template "templateName"` function.

+This field is **optional**.